 The AST Board of Directors selects the annual Innovation Award recipient.
 Only one award will be presented per year when merited.

-The following criteria may be used for evaluation of the applicants, where it applies:
+The following is considered during evaluation of the applicants, when it applies:

 - Novelty – the degree to which the program or initiative demonstrates a leap in creativity